|

 string GetCurrentTime( char format[] = "hh:mm:ss" )

 Returns a string representing the current time in the format "hh:mm:ss" by default (note this is using the 24-hour clock).
-For information on different formats that can be used see the GetCurrentDateTime function.
+For information on different formats that can be used see the GetCurrentDateTime function and to use the current application time format see the GetDefaultTimeFormat function.

 Requires 010 Editor v3.1 or higher.